Samsung's Galaxy Watch 4 ushers in a new era of Android smartwatches | CNN Underscored

 - A swipe from the bottom to the top reveals all of the installed apps.
 At first glance, it’s mostly Samsung apps, but you can use the Play Store on the Galaxy Watch to view a list of apps that are installed on your phone that have a companion app.
 We spotted and used Spotify, Calm, Google Pay, Google Fit and Google Messages.

 While you can’t fully ignore the gestures, the two buttons on the right side of the housing let you get around the interface.
-You press the top to go back and a long hold will engage Bixby … though we’re not sure this assistant is truly the most useful.
-Pressing in the bottom, lets you trigger Samsung Pay.
-With the latter you can use your watch to pay with credit card terminals that support NFC.
+You press the top to go back and a long hold will engage Bixby, though we’re not sure this assistant is truly the most useful.
+Pressing in the bottom lets you trigger Samsung Pay.
+With the latter you can use your watch to pay with credit card terminals that support Near Field Communication (NFC).
 We got it working at a local Wawa and CVS Pharmacy in the New Jersey region.
 It’s pretty similar to Apple Pay.

 To be clear, the new Wear OS isn’t perfect, and we still have a lot of unanswered questions.
 The biggest one is when will we see more Google apps?
 For example, right now Google Assistant isn’t available on either watch.
-You have to use Bixby, which if you have a Samsung phone or tablet, you know that isn’t ideal.
+You have to use Bixby, which you know isn’t ideal if you have a Samsung phone or tablet.
 You also have to use Samsung Health for any of the more advanced health features — like viewing your Sp02 or body measurements.

 A smartwatch that focuses on your health

-Samsung, like Apple, in the case of wearables has realised that the most attractive aspect of a smartwatch isn’t apps or features that fully replace your smartphone; it’s health.
-Apple has methodically released new health features with every new Apple Watch Model, and Samsung has kept or set the pace along the way.
+Samsung, like Apple, in the case of wearables has realized that the most attractive aspect of a smartwatch isn’t apps or features that fully replace your smartphone; it’s health.
+Apple has methodically released new health features with every new Apple Watch model, and Samsung has kept or set the pace along the way.

 Taking a reading is done by activating the app on your watch, then touching the buttons on the watch using your middle finger and ring finger.
 At the end of the reading, you’ll see immediate results.

 Either Watch 4 model can also track your blood oxygen level while you sleep and chart it for you every morning.
-A low oxygen level while you’re sleeping can indicate you have a health issue, like sleep apnea; but to be clear, the Watch 4 isn’t a medical device and you shouldn’t rely on it for a diagnosis.
-And really we’d apply that to any smartwatch that offers health features — these are gadgets, not doctors and results should be considered a diagnosis.
+A low oxygen level while you’re sleeping can indicate you have a health issue like sleep apnea, but to be clear, the Watch 4 isn’t a medical device and you shouldn’t rely on it for a diagnosis.
+And really we’d apply that to any smartwatch that offers health features — these are gadgets, not doctors, and results should not be considered a diagnosis.

 Bottom line